-Semester Tests: 50% all miss There will be 3 tests and there will be no makeup exams given.
-Zeros will be given for sed tests.
 Final Exam: 25% be give The common final will be given during the last week of the semester.
 A score of 0 will en if the final is missed.
-Homework 15% Done on MyMathLab.
-Special Project 10% (A sample assignment will be uploaded into Canvas) ΤΟΤΑΙ 100% des are calculated by using the standard scale of:
+Homework 15% Done online. ΤΟΤΑΙ 100% All grades are calculated by usin g the stand dard scale of: